-Crossfaders will wear easily, especially if you’re using it a lot to scratch.
-Replacement crossfaders are usually available on the Internet for the more expensive mixers.
+Crossfaders will wear easily if you’re using it a lot to scratch.
+Replacement crossfaders are usually available on the internet for the more expensive mixers.

 Active speakers are better for use in studios, as they give a clearer, uncoloured sound.
-The difference is they split the signal before it is amplified.
-This allows it to split the signal much more accurately.
+The difference between active and powered is active speakers split the signal before it is amplified, and powered speakers before.
+This allows active speakers to split the signal much more accurately.
 They can also match the EQ to a room’s characteristics.

 The best types of headphones for DJs are closed-back.
 This means the back of the earcup is closed, which help to eliminate all background noise, allowing you to make your mix in your headphones without the PA speakers distracting you.

 There are different factors to think about when buying a set of headphones – different DJs will have different needs.

 Some will want a longer cable, some a shorter one.
 Cables also come as straight or coiled.
 The coiled type can last longer as if it’s yanked the cables inside it or the plugs on either end are less likely to break.
 Good headphones will come with a detachable cable so you can change them if you don’t like them or if they break.
 Headphones with a 90-degree angle on the jack are designed so that they’re harder to bend and break than the straight version.
 Some headphones will come with replaceable earpads too, as this is another part that can get worn easily.
 Replacement ear pads for some headphones are also available.

 The general rule of thumb with headphones is you’ll get what you pay for.
 It’s advisable to check online reviews of different models as well, to make sure you make the right choice.
 There are lots of specifications to look out for when buying a pair of headphones:

 Make sure the bag/workstation/flight case you buy is compatible for your particular model.